methal-project/methal-sources/README.md

   - [[tei-pre-release]](./tei-pre-release): These plays have been subjected to less verifications than the ones in the `tei` directory and a DOI has not yet been assigned.
 They have however already been used for several studies (e.g. <a target="_blank" href="https://doi.org/10.5281/zenodo.8404252">emotion analysis</a>)
 - A [**TEI personography**](./personography) for a larger set of plays is also available.
 It describes over 2,350 characters in ca. 230 plays.
 Character social variables (age, sex, professional group, social class) are annotated
 - A <a target="_blank" href="https://git.unistra.fr/methal/methal-sources/-/wikis/home">wiki</a> documents our encoding practices
-- Software we developed for encoding can be found at [encoding-workflow](./encoding-workflow)
+- Software we developed for encoding can be found at the [encoding-workflow](./encoding-workflow) directory

 Besides this repository, an <a target="_blank" href="https://methal.eu/ui/">online interface</a> gives access to the text for all plays and their metadata